tanmaygoyal258/tanmaygoyal258.github.io/_pages/teaching.md

 <li> <b>Deep Learning</b> (Spring '23)
     <p> Course Instructor: <a href = "https://krmopuri.github.io"> Dr. Konda Reddy Mopuri </a> </p>
-    <p>In addition to the duties of a TA, I was allowed to conduct a series of tutorials for the students on OOPs in Python and introducing them to the basics of PyTorch. </p>
+    <p>In addition to the duties of a TA, I was allowed to conduct a series of tutorials for the students on OOPs in Python and introducing them to the basics of PyTorch with all teaching material made from scratch. </p>
 </li>

 </ul>